-The picture-in-picture (PiP) mode lets you watch videos in a pop-out adjustable floating window that stays on top of your screen.
-You don’t need to use a third-party app to view videos like this, as it’s a built-in feature in Microsoft Edge.
+The picture-in-picture (PiP) mode in Microsoft Edge lets you watch videos in a pop-out adjustable floating window that stays on top of your screen.
+You don’t need to use a third-party app to view videos like this, as it’s a built-in feature in Edge.

 There are two ways to watch videos in PiP.
 You can use the default method in Microsoft Edge (which is a bit tedious), or you can use an extension to instantly turn any video into a picture-in-picture window.
 We’ll cover both options below.

 Start by opening a website that contains a video that you want to play.
-This can be any video site, like YouTube or Vimeo.
+This can be almost any video site, like YouTube or Vimeo.
+Unfortunately, the PiP feature is blocked on sites like Netflix and Hulu.
 Then click the video’s play button to begin playback.

 In the video player, right-click once to see options related to the video.

 Move your cursor a bit and right-click the video again to see more options.
 For us, right-clicking again in the same spot did not reveal the Picture-in-Picture option.